Nomi-CEu/Nomi-CEu/README.md

 ## Hard mode info
 If you want a harder, or perhaps a more "true" GregTech experience, check out the Expert mode.
 This pack mode is based on the [Self-Torture Edition fork](https://github.com/NotMyWing/Omnifactory-Self-Torture-Edition) of the original pack.
 Highlights include:

-- No DML for easy infinite resources
+- No DME for easy infinite resources
 - Nomicoins can't be spent
 - The Steam Age
 - No Creative Tank; instead...